NivenT/academic_website/_advice/postdoc.md

 * You want **all** of your rec letters to be strong.
 Quality matters more than quantity [^7], so, for example, 3 strong letters is better than 3 strong letters + 1 weak letter.
   * Collaborators are often great choices.
 * As with applying to grad school, the more senior/well-known a letter writer is, the better.
-However, this needs to be balanced with the strength of the latter; don't get hung up on asking someone famous if they do not know you [^6].
+However, this needs to be balanced with the strength of the letter; don't get hung up on asking someone famous if they do not know you [^6].
 * Your letter writers do not necessarily need to know you personally super well.
 It is more important that they be familiar with your work and able/willing to say nice things about it.
 It is common to ask someone you've, for example, only met at conferences.
 In all cases, try to make their job as easy as possible for them.
   * People typically suggest asking potential letter writers at least one month before their first deadline.
   * Send them your application materials, especially your research statement and cv (drafts are fine).
   * Let them know where all you are planning on applying and what deadlines they need to be aware of.
-  * Offer to meet with them in person or over zoom to talks about your work and/or answer any questions they have.
+  * Offer to meet with them in person or over zoom to talk about your work and/or answer any questions they may have.
   * If you have ongoing work you would like them to comment on, share it with them.
 Generally, if you have specific things you would like them to comment on, tell them.
   * All this advice applies also to "hosts/sponsors" for postdoc applications which require you to name one (e.g. NSF, Miller, etc.).
 * Postings on mathjobs will differ in the number of rec letters they require (e.g. they may ask for "4 letters" or "at least 3 letters" or "2-5 letters" or ...), but when you submit your application, you are generally allowed to submit as many as you want.
 Even if the description calls for a specific number (e.g. says "3 letters"), **in practice, most people will ignore this and submit as many as they want,** and so you should too.
 Some other application systems will enforce more strict limits on the number of rec letters you submit.